AgentsOfROSE/Skye/README.md

 Instructions:
+Command Line Parser:

 Set up the Run Configurations to have the Arguments include the paths of the classes whose UML you want to generate GraphViz code for.
 Then run the UMLTestParrser class.
 Output will appear in the console.
 Copy and paste this code into a new GV sheet.
 Then run GraphViz by clicking Settings and then OK.
 A picture of the UML should then appear.

 Milestone 2: